Egg on Mao: Reception

 Jim Munson spent five years in China as a reporter and witnessed the defacing of Mao Zedong's portrait by Decheng and his peers.

 In The China Beat's review of Egg on Mao, the various genres of this book are cited as having benefits and drawbacks.
 The personal approach of Decheng's determination to express opinions at variance with the state provides an in-depth perspective of life in China at that time, but since Egg on Mao is written through the eyes of one ordinary man, the room for bias and variance of perspectives are plentiful.

+The book has been criticized for its lack of commitment to a specific genre.